learn-co-students/javascript-intro-to-data-types-bootcamp-prep-000/README.md

 We can also insert strings into other strings — this is called _interpolation_.
 JavaScript supports string interpolation with [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

-Template literals look and behave like strings, except instead of being wrapped in a single or double quote, they're wrapped in backticks (at the top left of your keyboard — it looks like `).
+Template literals look and behave like strings, except instead of being wrapped in a single or double quote, they're wrapped in backticks (at the top left of your keyboard, under the escape key — it looks like `).

 ```javascript
 `High ${3 + 2}!` // 'High 5!'